-This section describes the role of the lead agency and how it will lead the child maltreatment prevention activities in the state.
-This section describes the interdisciplinary, collaborative, and public-private structure, including its representation from private and public sector parents and service providers that will direct and support coordinated child abuse prevention resources and activities to better strengthen and support families (section 204(1)).
+Each applicant must describe the role of the lead agency and how it will lead the child maltreatment prevention activities in the state.
+This section describes the interdisciplinary, collaborative, and public-private structure, including its representation from private and public sector parents and service providers that will direct and support coordinated child abuse prevention resources and activities to better strengthen and support families (Section 204(1)).

-This section should also include a description of how programs and activities will operate including how community-based child abuse and neglect prevention programs and activities provided by public and private, nonprofit organizations, including faith-based programs and those funded by programs under this Act, will be integrated into a developing continuum of family-centered, holistic, preventive services for children and families; (section 204(2)).
+This section should also include a description of how the community-based and prevention-focused programs and activities will operate including how community-based child abuse and neglect prevention programs and activities provided by public and private, nonprofit organizations, will be integrated into a developing continuum of family-centered, holistic, preventive services for children and families (Section 204(2)).